couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

-      Changing this to a smaller value could impact cluster operations when you have significant amount of write operations on a destination cluster and you are performing bi-directional replication with XDCR.
+      Changing this to a smaller value could impact cluster operations when you have significant amount of write operations on a destination cluster and you are performing bidirectional replication with XDCR.
 For instance, if you set this to 5 minutes, the incoming batches of data via XDCR replication will take priority in the disk write queue over incoming write workload for a destination cluster.
 This may result in the problem of having an ever growing disk-write